4 years full-time

 This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 This module will:

-You'll study two language modules in your final year.
-These are designed to consolidate your critical skills through in-depth research and analysis.
+Your final year core module in German is designed to consolidate your critical skills through in-depth research and analysis.
 By this stage in your degree, you'll be able to demonstrate oral and written fluency, as well as accurate language use in its social and cultural contexts.
-In each of these modules, you will write a research essay of around 3000 words.
+You will write a research essay of around 3000 words.

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.